Andrettin/Wyrmsun/readme.txt

 - Renamed the Teuton Rathaus to Town Hall, and the Burg to Stronghold.

 * Upgrades
-- Added the Gunpowder upgrade (researchable at the Academy/University), which unlocks gunpowder units.
+- Added Gunpowder upgrade (researchable at the Academy/University), which unlocks gunpowder units.

 -----------------------------------------------------------------------
 - 2.8.3